 Finally the last of the three use cases we chose to group together in this blog.
 In 3G networks, scrambling codes are used to distinguish different cells in downlink – and different end-user terminals in the uplink.
 Similarly as with the previous described PCI, the number of scrambling codes is limited and the codes therefore need to be reused in the network.
 As with the PCI, this occasionally leads to conflicts.

-Our algorithm to optimise the scrambling codes in Elisa SON is completely automated and works in synch with our just described Automatic Neighbour Relation optimisation for 3G.
+Our algorithm to optimise the scrambling codes is completely automated and works in synch with our just described Automatic Neighbour Relation optimisation for 3G.
 The algorithm detects the conflicts up to third tier.
 For each scrambling code the shortest re-use distance is calculated and as a resolution the new scrambling code is randomly selected among those with the longest.

 As a result, the number of dropped calls has been reduced and the success ratio improved.

 “Before we started, one fifth of the workload in our network optimisation team was related to scrambling code optimisation”, explains Dr. Jarno Niemelä.
 “This activity is now fully automated, saving us time and money”.

 These three use case – Physical Cell Identity conflict resolver, Automatic Neighbour Relation optimisation and Scrambling Code optimisation – resulted in the following longer-term benefits: